ligh128/nft_metadata_handler/README.md

 yarn
 ```
 Replace the programID.
-Only when wallet public key is same with UpdateAuthority, you can update the metadta.
+Only when the wallet public key is the same as UpdateAuthority, you can update the metadata.